Home » English » Pronouns, Types, Rules & Examples

 Example: That book belongs to me.

-Plural Pronoun – where the pronoun is used to refer to a number of nouns.
+Plural Pronoun – where the pronoun is used to refer to several nouns.

 Example: That is Their book, not yours.